Sometimes called your “macros”, this shows how much of these macronutrients you should eat, based on your desired ratio.

 Food are grouped into Carbohydrates, Proteins, and Fats.

 Various diet regimes propose different ratios for each macronutrient.

 Packaged foods have nutritional information posted on them, but fresh foods or restaurant meals have to be figured out manually.

 However, there are a few great tools that do all the work for you.

 There is a difference of opinion on this.
 Some feel that only calories count, while others argue that distribution of nutrients is what is important.

 Some argue that manipulating macronutrient levels is a successful technique for both losing fat and gaining muscle.
-Flexible Dieting is a newer dietary technique that is proving popular - and has very few restrictions on what can be eaten (see a useful macro calculator for flexible dieters).

 There is some research pointing to higher protein diets having modest benefits in reductions in weight (over standard low-fat diets).